Last Updated on

 How did we use the Spicy Tequila?

 When we make cocktails, we always taste all the ingredients by themselves.
 This is how we know how they will taste so we can see how they will play together when mixed.
 When we tried the Soltado Spicy Añejo, we found this tequila will definitely bring the heat!
-Opening the bottle, you get the scent of the serrano peppers mixed with a hint of an aged dark wine.
+The scent of the serrano peppers is almost overwhelming, so we tuned down our version.

 Hints of cinnamon and oak with a rich sweet agave flavor are present.
 But, the heat is the real star here, as the serrano peppers make their presence known with a big blast of heat that quickly spreads from the tongue to cover the whole palate.